 Localisation is the key

-Though the personal vehicles segment growth is still sluggish, manufacturers are bullish, banking on native tech expertise and workforce skill to gain scale.
-Building localisation, on par with ICE vehicles, is the much-needed decree to gain market share and handle issues on the EV value chain such as China’s import ban on battery cells and electronic components.
+Though growth in the personal vehicles segment is still sluggish, manufacturers are bullish, banking on native tech expertise and workforce skills to gain scale.
+Building localisation, on par with ICE vehicles, is the much-needed path to gain market share and handle issues on the EV value chain such as China’s import ban on battery cells and electronic components.

 From powertrains, motor and battery control systems, chassis, and telematics, heavy capital expenditure is invested in building the core platforms in India.
-So far, according to the PwC report, through limited value addition on some components, OEMs have been able to drive only Tier-1 localisation.
-Tier2/3 is yet to be achieved.
+So far, according to a PwC report, through limited value addition on some components, OEMs have been able to drive only Tier I localisation.

-Most brands view the situation not as a roadblock but as an opportunity to innovate, indigenise and build an ecosystem.
-“Localisation isn’t just a cost play for us, it’s about long-term strategic control over quality, supply chain, and performance,” Gupta asserts.
-Montra Electric is already exploring alternate motor technologies that eliminate the use of rare earths, he tells us.
+Most brands view the situation not as a roadblock, but as an opportunity to innovate, indigenise, and build an ecosystem.
+“Localisation isn’t just a cost play for us, it’s about long-term strategic control over quality, supply chain, and performance,” says Gupta.
+Montra Electric is already exploring alternative motor technologies that eliminate the use of rare earths, he tells us.

 “A structured national approach with a clear short-, mid-, and long-term roadmap and a strong push through public-private partnerships is essential to solving the rare-earth challenge and building a resilient and sustainable supply chain.
-While exploration is key, recycling will play an equally critical role, especially in the medium to long term,” notes Mahesh Babu.
+While exploration is key, recycling will play an equally critical role, especially in the medium to long term,” says Mahesh Babu of Switch Mobility.

 The timing is right